 KILROY WAS HERE The phrase appeared on ships, aircraft, buildings, wherever American servicemen went during World War II.
-Usually accompanied by a minimalist drawing of a bald-headed, long-nosed character peering over a wall, the graffito went viral before anyone knew the term.
-Its origins are uncertain, but a popular legend centers around a Quincy-based ship inspector named James Kilroy, who would scrawl the message as his personal O.K. on hulls and tanks.
+Usually accompanied by a simple sketch of a bald-headed, long-nosed character peering over a wall, the graffito went viral before anyone knew the term.
+Its origins are uncertain, but a popular legend centers around a Quincy-based ship inspector named James Kilroy, who would scrawl the message as his O.K. on hulls and tanks.

 This post contains affiliate links.
 For more information, click here.

 However it began, the simple symbol was an important morale-booster.
 Servicemen far from home, lonely and afraid, would encounter it in hidden places, and know that another American had been where they now were.
 It built a sense of connection and provided much-needed encouragement.
 Probably now the most famous graffito in history, the phrase still echoes occasionally in popular and private culture, popping up everywhere from a Styx album to Seinfeld‘s refrigerator.
 Years ago, I was part of a group of friends who gathered monthly to play Risk at the home of the biggest WWII buff I’ve ever known.
 For his birthday, I wrote “Kilroy was here” in frosting on his cake.